Do Brain Cells Regenerate? Yes, and You Can Help

 Calorie Restriction

-Eating fewer calories and/or eating less frequently can help grow new brain cells.
+Eating fewer calories and eating less frequently can help grow new brain cells.

 Calorie restriction has been linked to increased neurogenesis.